-The Emergency Alert System (EAS) is built on a structure conceived in the 1950's when over-the-air broadcasting was the best-available technology for widely disseminating emergency alerts.
+The Emergency Alert System (EAS) is built on a structure conceived in the 1950's when overthe-air broadcasting was the best-available technology for widely disseminating emergency alerts.
 It is one of several federally managed warning systems.
 The Federal Emergency Management Agency (FEMA) jointly administers EAS with the Federal Communications Commission (FCC), in cooperation with the National Weather Service (NWS), an organization within the National Oceanic and Atmospheric Administration (NOAA).
 The NOAA/NWS weather radio system has been upgraded to an all-hazard warning capability.
 Measures to improve the NOAA network and the new Digital Emergency Alert System (DEAS) are ongoing.
 The Department of Homeland Security (DHS), working with the Association of Public Television Stations, is implementing a program that will disseminate national alert messages over digital broadcast airwaves, using satellite and public TV broadcast towers.
+This program, referred to as the Integrated Public Alert and Warning System (IPAWS), is part of the Department's response to an Executive Order requiring the Secretary of Homeland Security to meet specific requirements for an alert system as part of U.S. policy.

 Legislation was passed at the end of the 109th Congress (the Warning, Alert, and Response Network Act, or WARN Act, as signed into law as Title VI of P.L.
-109-347) to assure funding to public televison stations to install digital equipment to handle national alerts.
+109-347) to assure funding to public television stations to install digital equipment to handle national alerts.
 The law also required the establishment of a committee to provide the FCC with recommendations regarding the transmittal of emergency alerts by commercial mobile service providers to their subscribers.
 Committee recommendations provided the structure for a Commercial Mobile Alert System (CMAS).
 In addition to presidential alerts, which clearly are a federal responsibility, the service would transmit emergency alerts generated by state, local, and other non-federal authorities.
-Implementation of CMAS is in abeyance until a federal agency can be identified to take on the role of receiving, verifying, and transmitting non-federal alerts to cell phone operators.
-Legislation may be required to resolve this impasse.